When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Goals and Study Design

 We study the effect of 2 factors related to the uncertainty distribution: the shape of the uncertainty distribution, and its variance.
 Different shapes of distributions have different properties that may both affect how much people are willing to take them into account when making decisions, and what the optimal way to take them into account may be.
 We study 3 shapes of posterior predictives: a normal distribution, a skewed distribution, and a bimodal distribution.
-A normal distribution is commonly studied in past work (e.g. \citet{Fernandes2018Uncertainty}), and has the property that its mean is equal to its mode.
-This is not true however for the bimodal distribution, which has 2 modes and very little probability on its mean, or the skewed distribution which has a mode to one side of the mean and a long tail of reasonably high probability outcomes.
-Whether people will still update their estimates to reflect the machine learning model's prediction when presented with these distributions with more complicated properties is an open question.
+A normal distribution is commonly studied in past work (e.g., \citet{Fernandes2018Uncertainty}), and has the property that its mean is equal to its mode.
+This is not true however for the bimodal distribution, which has 2 modes and very little probability near its mean, or the skewed distribution which has a mode to one side of the mean and a long tail of reasonably high probability outcomes.
+Whether people will still update their estimates to reflect the ML model's prediction when presented with these distributions with more complicated properties is an open question.

-We also explore the affect of variance on people's behavior.
-We wish to answer the question of how much uncertainty affects people's decisions when that uncertainty is larger and encompasses more plausible predictions vs. when it is smaller and more targeted.
-Are people more likely to agree with a machine learning prediction when the uncertainty around the prediction is low?
-I.e. do they correctly interpret and respond to uncertainty?
-And how does this compare to only showing a point estimate?
+We also explore the effect of variance on people's behavior.
+We wish to answer the question of how much uncertainty affects people's decisions when the variance of the posterior distribution is larger vs.\ when it is smaller.
+Are people more likely to agree with an ML prediction when the uncertainty around the prediction is low?
+That is, do they correctly interpret and respond to uncertainty?
+And how does this compare to when only shown a point estimate?
 We study this in the context of the normal distribution.

-We also explore the impact of 2 important \participant level factors related to expertise: familiarity with the domain, and experience with machine learning.
-Will people with differing levels of machine learning expertise feel more or less compelled to follow the machine's prediction regardless of the provided uncertainty?
-Will they respond more or less strongly to the presented uncertainty estimates.
-Orthogonally, will people who know more about the domain we study may feel more confident in their prediction and therefore place comparatively less weight on the machine's prediction?
-We study the effect of both of these forms of expertise on decision making with various forms of uncertainty.
+Moreover, we explore how decision differs between experts (in either the domain or in ML) and non-experts.
+Will people with differing levels of ML expertise feel more or less compelled to follow the machine's prediction regardless of the provided uncertainty?
+Will they respond more or less strongly to the presented uncertainty estimates?
+Orthogonally, will people who know more about the domain we study feel more confident in their prediction and therefore place comparatively less weight on the machine's prediction?
+We study the relationship between these notions of expertise and decision making with various forms of uncertainty.